-- Business confidence improved again in April to -4 from -7 in January.
-This number is very seasonal (always weak at turn of the year) but the numbers do indicate a strong positive seasonal trend, which is being maintained so far into spring. - Industrial output is helped in part by 1) import substitution, 2) defence spending and 3) trade and investment with China and Asia.
-But we have underscored that none of these factors offers any golden solution to Russian industry and GDP. - The PMI indicator improved to 49.8 in January (and a figure of 50.0 suggests growth) but then sank in March to 48.3 and to a low of 48.0 in April. - However, the services PMI did shoot up to 54.2 (the highest figure since March 2013).
-It seems some parts of the service sector are also buttressing output. - Car registrations were up by 125,000 in March compared with 82,000 in a traditionally poor January.
-But the numbers reflect only a sluggish seasonal improvement, which suggests that the automotive industry still has many months of struggle ahead. - We stick for now with our annual 2016 industrial growth figure of -0.5% with some small upside. - Corporate bank deposits went negative in January by -3% for the first time since 2009 after generally increasing by 10-20% in recent years.
-On the other hand, corporate loans (in roubles) are still available: new corporate loans increased annually by 15-20% in 2013-14 and by around +6-8% last year and in 2016 year-to-date. - But before we get too carried away, investment numbers are still bad.
-Gross fixed investment was down by -7.6% in 2015 and we revise downwards our estimate for this year to -3.2%.
-This is based on another weak figure of -8.4% in both February and March and close to the January figure.
-Sanctions, finances, interest rates, foreign investment trends and weak confidence in the medium-term are all holding back the investment numbers. - Other bad news is that exports denominated in dollars in January were only worth \$17bn, which is the lowest figure since 2009 and climbed to just \$22bn in March.
+- Business confidence improved again in April to -4 from -7 in January and then remained stable at this level through June.
+This number is very seasonal (always weak at turn of the year) but the numbers do indicate a strong positive seasonal trend, which is being maintained so far. - Another indicator entitled the business sentiment indicator stands at a 3-year high in June. - The PMI indicator improved to 49.8 in January (and a figure of 50.0 suggests growth) but then sank to a low of 48.0 in April.
+But then rose in May to 49.6 and notched a very solid 51.5 in June, which is one of the best numbers in 3-4 years - The services PMI also rose to 53.8 in June, which is also at 3/4-year high so services are helping to buttress output. - Car registrations were up by 122,000 in June compared for example with a high of 291,000 in April 2008.
+But the numbers reflect only a sluggish seasonal improvement and are close to a 5-year low level, which suggests that the automotive industry still has many months of struggle ahead.

+- Car production in June was 89,000 which matches the low levels of 2010. - Given that 4 months out of 6 have been positive for industrial production in 2016, we upgrade our annual 2016 industrial growth figure from -0.5% to -0.2% with some small upside. - The June figure for industry at +1.7% is the best figure since autumn 2014. - But the construction sector still struggles with a -9.0% figure in May. - Through the spring months the production of wood, leather, chemicals, rubber and plastics continued to grow strongly through May whereas products targeted more at investment continued to shrink such as machines and equipment and investment goods. - Banks' funding and liquidity profile continues to improve and the banking system is sufficiently capitalised with an aggregate capital adequacy ratio of 12.5%, which is above the regulatory minimum of 8.5%. - Corporate bank deposits went negative in January by -3% for the first time since 2009 after generally increasing by 10-20% in recent years.
+On the other hand, corporate loans (in roubles) are still available: new corporate loans increased annually by 15-20% in 2013-14 and by around +6-8% last year and were growing by 4% in April. - Non-performing loans have risen to 9.3% in April. - But before we get too carried away, investment numbers are still bad.
+Gross fixed investment was down by -7.6% in 2015 and we maintain our weak estimate for this year at -3.2%.
+This is based on another weak first quarter figure of -8.4% and -4.8% in the second quarter 2016.
+Sanctions, finances, interest rates, foreign investment trends and weak confidence in the medium-term are all holding back the investment numbers. - Other bad news is that exports denominated in dollars, after a traditional weak January at \$17bn, have only averaged around \$21bn monthly through June.
+Exports are running at about -28% on last year.
 Weak exports entail less demand for investment to produce exports and this then flows through into weaker industrial production.